PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_repair_nchw_concat_transpose_conv_axes` as the next bounded sibling repair.
-Preserve Concat/passthrough/Transpose/(Transpose)Conv topology, filter/channel equations, public/fan-out boundaries, shape metadata, statistics, and the direct versus transposed output contract while replacing its producer snapshot with one maintained index and a complete pre-mutation plan.
+3. Audit `_repair_mixed_singleton_nchw_inputs_for_nhwc_concat` as the next
+   bounded raw-map helper.
+Preserve its singleton-layout evidence, Concat axis, constant/adapter ownership, public boundaries, metadata, and statistics while deciding whether one maintained index and a complete pre-mutation plan can replace the producer snapshot without broadening the repair.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.